 7Zerwas, Ashley.
 Checking Cross.
 December 24th, 2016.
 Personal Collection, Ecclesiastical Sewing, Baxter, Minnesota.

 The nice thing about these crosses is that the adhesive holds them in place.* It is then recommended that the crosses be tacked with hand stitching (or machine stitching, depending on the progress of the finished stole).
-This added measure may seem time-consuming, but taking the time to do extra steps is what makes a garment (or vestment) truly a masterpiece.
+This added measure may seem time-consuming, but taking the time to do extra steps makes a garment (or vestment) truly a masterpiece.
 So Carrie hand-stitched, while Ashley machine-sewed necklines on stoles, interfacing, and lining.

 Ecclesiastical Sewing is excited to share more of our line of completed stoles and other projects such as chalice veils in a few days.
-Keeping checking for more information and tips on liturgical vestment sewing.
+Keep checking for more information and tips on liturgical vestment sewing.
 And thank you for using Ecclesiastical Sewing as your ecclesiastical source.

 God Bless & Happy New Year!